College & Student Loans

-Total tuition + fees over all years, net of scholarships/aid
+Total tuition + fees, net of scholarships/aid

 Typical earnings with a high school diploma

-over 20 years after subtracting all costs
+over 30 years after subtracting all costs

 Cumulative Earnings Over Time